GSA/digitalgov.gov/content/services/dap/add-your-site-dap.md

 In addition, those implementing should read capabilities of the code in the [version 4.1 Code Summary](https://github.com/digital-analytics-program/gov-wide-code/blob/master/documentation/GSA%20DAP%204.1%20-%20DAP%20Code%20Capabilities%20Summary%20and%20Reference.pdf) (PDF, 472 kb, 20 pages PDF), and the [version 4.1 Release Notes](https://github.com/digital-analytics-program/gov-wide-code/blob/master/documentation/GSA%20DAP%204.1%20-%20Release%20Notes.pdf) (PDF, 143 kb, 3 pages PDF).

-With either option (centrally or locally hosted), the Government-Wide Digital Analytics Program website traffic data is being filtered into its own separate Google Analytics account, and should cause no change in your independent Google Analytics account metrics.
+With either option (centrally or locally hosted), the Government-Wide Digital Analytics Program website traffic data flows into its own separate Google Analytics account, and should cause no change in your independent Google Analytics account metrics.

 If you have any questions, please email us at [dap@support.digitalgov.gov](mailto:dap@support.digitalgov.gov).
 We’d be happy to assist.